Clubhouse Honours Boards Ripped Down To Encourage Functions

 How would you feel if all of your club's honours boards were taken down?
 And do you think honours boards discourage functions?

-As always, let us know your thoughts on the Golf Monthly Facebook (opens in new tab), Twitter (opens in new tab) and Instagram (opens in new tab) pages.
+As always, let us know your thoughts on the Golf Monthly Facebook, Twitter and Instagram pages.

-Elliott Heath is our Senior Staff Writer and has been with Golf Monthly since early 2016 after graduating with a degree in Sports Journalism.
-He manages the Golf Monthly news, features, courses and travel sections as well as our large Facebook, Twitter and Instagram pages.
-Elliott has interviewed some huge names in the golf world including Sergio Garcia, Thomas Bjorn, Bernd Wiesberger and Scotty Cameron as well as a number of professionals on the DP World and PGA Tours.
-He covered the 2022 Masters from Augusta National as well as four Open Championships on-site including the 150th at St Andrews.
-He has played 35 of our Top 100 golf courses, with his favourites being both Sunningdales, Woodhall Spa, Old Head and Turnberry.
-He has been obsessed with the sport since the age of 8 and currently plays at West Byfleet Golf Club in Surrey, where his handicap index floats anywhere between 2-6.
+Elliott Heath is our News Editor and has been with Golf Monthly since early 2016 after graduating with a degree in Sports Journalism.
+He manages the Golf Monthly news team as well as our large Facebook, Twitter and Instagram pages.
+He covered the 2022 Masters from Augusta National as well as five Open Championships on-site including the 150th at St Andrews.
+His first Open was in 2017 at Royal Birkdale, when he walked inside the ropes with Jordan Spieth during the Texan's memorable Claret Jug triumph.
+He has played 35 of our Top 100 golf courses, with his favourites being both Sunningdales, Woodhall Spa, Western Gailes, Old Head and Turnberry.
+He has been obsessed with the sport since the age of 8 and currently plays off of a six handicap.
 His golfing highlights are making albatross on the 9th hole on the Hotchkin Course at Woodhall Spa, shooting an under-par round, playing in the Aramco Team Series on the Ladies European Tour and making his one and only hole-in-one at the age of 15 - a long time ago now!

 Elliott is currently playing: